tikv/tracing-active-tree/README.md

 `tracing-active-tree` is a Rust library that allows developers to retrieve the current calling stack at runtime on demand.
 The calling stack is organized as [span](https://docs.rs/tracing/latest/tracing/span/index.html) trees, and can be used for both synchronous and asynchronous contexts.

 One common use case for this library is to print or log the calling trees on error for troubleshooting purposes.
-Unlike capturing stack backtraces using `std::backtrace::Backtrace`, `tracing-active-tree` offers several advantages:
+Unlike capturing stack backtraces using [`std::backtrace::Backtrace`](https://doc.rust-lang.org/std/backtrace/struct.Backtrace.html), `tracing-active-tree` offers several advantages:

 - It supports asynchronous functions.
-- It records trees with additional context attributes.
+- It records trees with additional context [attributes](https://docs.rs/tracing/latest/tracing/#configuring-attributes).

 However, `tracing-active-tree` has a few disadvantages as well:

-- Spans need to be declared beforehand.
+- [Spans](https://docs.rs/tracing/latest/tracing/span/index.html) need to be declared beforehand.
 - It requires more CPU and memory resources.

-Two similar libraries, `async-backtrace` and `await-tree`, are also available. `tracing-active-tree` takes inspiration from their implementation.
-However, both `async-backtrace` and `await-tree` require declaring spans using methods provided by the library, which can be inconvenient for existing codebases.
+Two similar libraries, [`async-backtrace`](https://github.com/tokio-rs/async-backtrace) and [`await-tree`](https://github.com/risingwavelabs/await-tree/), are also available. `tracing-active-tree` takes inspiration from their implementation.
+However, both `async-backtrace` and `await-tree` require declaring spans using methods and structs provided by the library, which may be inconvenient for existing codebases.
 In contrast, `tracing-active-tree` does not require any changes to the existing code.
-It only requires registering an extra Layer to the tracing subscribers registry.
+It only requires registering an extra [Layer](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/layer/trait.Layer.html) to the tracing subscribers [registry](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/registry/index.html).

 ## Installation